joseeden/All-Things-Docker-and-Kubernetes/Lab_058_EKS_Deploy_a_Stateful_App_using_EFS_OUTDATED/README.md

-# Lab 58: Deploy a Stateful Application using EFS [Outdated]
+# Lab 58: Deploy a Stateful Application using EFS

 > ⚠  **NOTE**
-> The steps in this lab is possibly outdated.
+> The steps specified in this lab for installing the EFS driver is still valid as of June 2023.
+> However, the Wordpress and MySQL deployment might be outdated.
 > Please refer to [Running WordPress on Amazon EKS with Amazon EFS Intelligent-tiering](https://aws.amazon.com/blogs/storage/running-wordpress-on-amazon-eks-with-amazon-efs-intelligent-tiering/)

 ----------------------------------------------